Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

  - A set of Web developer tools built into Google Chrome that allows you to make changes to a website on the fly for testing purposes and be able to diagnose issues.
 I used this for the console, to be able to view results as changes were made during gameplay.
 This also allowed me to issue commands to the game to carry on if there was a bug while testing rather than having to start the whole game again.

 #### [Django](https://www.djangoproject.com/)
+- 'Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design' - Taken from the website.
+Django is a full stack framework that I have used to create apps and easily manage them with front end and backend capabilities.

 ##### [Django REST framework](https://www.django-rest-framework.org/)
+- Django Rest framework is a toolkit made for building Web API's.
+I have used this in conjunction with Chartjs to easily query the data and display it, with options for authentication and user checking.

 ##### [Django Crispy Forms]
+- 'Forms have never been this crispy' - From the site.
+Django crispy forms allows very easily control how your forms render and can make sure that forms across the site stay uniform.
+With the amount of forms on the site, crispy forms was a great way to easily handle them all.

 ##### [Django Allauth](https://django-allauth.readthedocs.io/en/latest/#)
+- A pre-built integrated set od Djano applications, allauth allows for easy use of them for user control and registration.
+Allauth handles all the user creation and validation to make sure standards are upheld.

 ##### [Django Storages](https://django-storages.readthedocs.io/en/latest/)
+- Storages is a collection fo storage backends that will work with external storage sites and apps.
+This creates storages at a backend level to be able to deal with AWS and collect and transfer data effectively.

 #### [gunicorn](https://gunicorn.org/)
+- Gunicorn is a Python WSGI HTTP server and I have used it as a simple and speedy way to join all the frameworks together upon deployment.

 #### [Bootstrap](https://getbootstrap.com/)
 - Bootstrap is a front-end open source toolkit that gives extensive prebuilt components and a responsive grid system.
 I have used bootstrap to help with the basic design of the site and be able to used pre-built classes rather than having to create a lot of css code for all the content involved.